laderast/RBootcamp_old/chapter3.md

 ```

 Three things to note here:

-1. first argument to filter is always the dataset.
+    1. The first argument to filter is always the dataset.
 We'll see another variation in a second.

     2. For those who are used to accessing `data.frame` variables by `$`, notice we don't have to use `biopics$country`.
 Instead, we can just use the variable name `country`.

     3. Our filter statement uses `==`.
 Remember that `==` is an equality test, and `=` is to assign something. (confusing the two will happen to you from time to time.)

 *** =instructions
 Filter `biopics` so that it only shows `Criminal` movies (you'll have to use the `type_of_subject` variable in `biopics`.
 Show how many rows are left.